fabiojmendes/blog.juzam.pro/content/posts/2025-08-25/hugging-face-agents/index.md

 ## Conclusion

-I was very skeptical of the current AI hype cycle, so I was mostly following from a safe distance for lack of better word.
-But since I started experimenting with Claude Code and similar tools something clicked.
+I was very skeptical of the current AI hype cycle, so I was mostly following it from a safe distance for lack of a better word.
+But since I started experimenting with Claude Code and similar tools, something clicked.
 The multi-step approach combined with tool usage and verifications is really interesting.
-As a software engineer, this also resonates a lot with me because now I can shape and give the tools to the LLM so it can complete the tasks and verify its outputs.
+As a software engineer, this also resonates a lot with me because now I can shape and give tools to the LLM so it can complete tasks and verify its outputs.

-I haven't completed the course and I am curious about other tools like LlamaIndex and how RAG plays a role in the agent's workflow.
-The course also clearly favor code agents rather than tool calling (JSON based) but it does very little to compare both.
-I can only imagine the kinds of attacks a code generating agent would be susceptible to, so I'm not convinced that it is a clear winner.
-Also the fact that most other players like Anthropic prefer tool calling agents gives me pause.
-I might do a follow-up article as I advance on the course but that is it for now.
+I haven't completed the course yet and I am curious about other tools like LlamaIndex and how RAG plays a role in the agent's workflow.
+The course also clearly favors code agents rather than tool calling (JSON-based) but it does very little to compare both approaches.
+I can only imagine the kinds of attacks a code- generating agent would be susceptible to, so I'm not convinced that it is a clear winner.
+Also, the fact that most other players like Anthropic prefer tool- calling agents gives me pause.
+I might do a follow-up article as I advance through the course, but that is it for now.